carson0321/dynamic_ufw/README.md

 # Dynamic UFW

-This script allows you to add rules to UFW (Uncomplicated Firewall) with a TTL(time to live).
-It's saved into Redis, and designed as a socket server with a background scheduler to regularly refresh.
-After TTL, the status will be cleared automatically.
+This project allows you to add ip to ufw (Uncomplicated Firewall) whitelist with a TTL(time to live).
+It saves into Redis and is designed as a socket server with a background scheduler to regularly refresh.
+It can set customized TTL (default 24 hours).
+After expiration time, the status will be cleared automatically.
+It also uses ipset to implement this, but the default uses ufw.

 ## Environment